r-mc2/verum-archives/Campaigns/21 - Heart of Tyre/Transcripts/Session 17.md

 Morc is granted the option to seal an ability.
 The party debates and settles on The Herald Remembers to seal.

 > **Arcadum**: The Violet light around the Requiem fades.
 Dims.
 Becomes weaker.
 Her power wanes.
 She reaches out towards the violet light, and there is nothing there any longer.

+### Chosen of Iass

+Morc's special form, The Chosen of Iass, awakened when Morc rolled the natural `20` for his death saving throw:

+Abilities:<br>
+> **Spear**: Everyone that has a melee/ranged weapon may attack at this time, but only within’ range.
+>
+>**Scales**: Balance will manifest.
+They may choose to sacrifice a number of hit points to heal one ally that is seeable.
+However, the hit points given are evenly distributed.
+>
+>**Shield**: Choose one ally.
+They become immune to damage for 1 Round.

+Due to his actions after attaining the form this fight he unlocks the ability permanently.
+He may use it once (likely per long rest) and gains this form for up to 3 rounds.

 ## Full Transcript